 Olatomiwa is currently a President’s Postdoctoral Fellow at Georgia Tech, specializing in the application of machine learning and AI to metabolomics research.

-In 2012, he earned a BSc degree in Microbiology from Obafemi Awolowo University in Nigeria.
-Following his graduation, he briefly taught Biology at a high school in Nigeria before moving to the United States to pursue an MS degree in Biotechnology at the Catholic University of America, which he completed in 2015.
-Subsequently, he received a Ph.D. degree in Biochemistry and Molecular Biology from the University of Georgia, under the mentorship of Arthur Edison.
-During his time at the Edison Lab, he conducted research on xenobiotic metabolism in C. elegans and utilized metabolomics and machine learning to identify renal cell carcinoma biomarkers in urine samples.
+In 2012, he earned a B.Sc. in Microbiology from Obafemi Awolowo University in Nigeria.
+After a brief stint teaching high school Biology, he moved to the U.S. and completed an M.S. in Biotechnology at the Catholic University of America in 2015.
+He later earned a Ph.D. in Biochemistry and Molecular Biology from the University of Georgia under Arthur Edison, where he studied xenobiotic metabolism in C. elegans and used metabolomics and machine learning to identify urinary biomarkers for renal cell carcinoma.

-In the Fernandez Lab, Olatomiwa has contributed to ovarian cancer metabolic biomarker discovery studies.
-He has also been instrumental in implementing automated machine learning and explainable AI in metabolomics data analysis.
-Currently, his research is centered on utilizing natural language processing (NLP) to delineate the landscape of metabolomics research and exploring LLM-based agentic AI systems for scientific research.
+In the Fernández Lab, Olatomiwa has contributed to ovarian cancer metabolic biomarker discovery studies.
+He has also implemented automated machine learning and explainable AI for metabolomics data analysis for cancer diagnostics.
+His current research focuses on leveraging Large Language Models (LLMs) in scientific research—for instance, he has used LLMs to map the landscape of metabolomics research and is now exploring LLM fine-tuning for predictive chemistry tasks.

-Outside of his academic life, Olatomiwa enjoys playing soccer, creating video essays (which can be found at youtube.com/@epistemeEngine), writing python codes for AI apps, and maintaining an AI blog at theepsilon.substack.com.
+Outside of academia, Olatomiwa enjoys playing soccer, creating video essays (available at youtube.com/@epistemeEngine), writing AI apps, and maintaining an AI blog at theepsilon.substack.com.